 About Joel Kotkin and Wendell Cox

-Meanwhile lets just say that we are proud Joel Kotkin and Wendell Cox contributed a whooping 26 entries.
+But we are proud to say that Joel Kotkin and Wendell Cox contributed 26 entries already.

 by Joel Kotkin and Wendell Cox — Contrary to media hype, young workers aren’t flocking to “superstar” cities.
 In fact, a new Brookings study shows millennials are moving away from metros with dense big cities.